mintel/lpipe/README.md

 ### Everything else...

-If you're using any other invocation method, please consider setting your batch size to 1.
+**If you're using any other invocation source, please consider setting your batch size to 1.**